databrickslabs/dbldatagen/docs/source/APIDOCS.md

 inclusive.
 These will be computed using modulo arithmetic on the `id` column.

 - The `withColumn` method call for the `code2` column specifies the generation of values between 0 and 10 inclusive.
 These will be computed via a uniformly distributed random value.
+Note that type strings can be used in place of "IntegerType()"

-> By default all random values are uniformly distributed unless either the `weights` option is used or a specific distribution is used.
+> By default all random values are uniformly distributed
+> unless either the `weights` option is used or a specific distribution is used.

 - The `withColumn` method call for the `code3` column specifies the generation of string values from the allowable values `['online', 'offline', or 'unknown']`